spacemeshos/docs/docs/start/integration.md

 Spacemesh currently supports two types of transactions corresponding to the following two templates:

 - Single-sig wallet: emulates an EOA and supports two methods, `Spawn` and `Spend`.
-- Multisig wallet: same as Single-sig wallet but implements `m-of-n` key verification.
+- Multisig wallet: same as single-sig wallet but implements `m-of-n` key verification.
 Supports the same two methods, `Spawn` and `Spend`.

 Once a transaction has been decoded as above, its type may be parsed by looking at the `template` and `method` fields.
 Here is a legend for mainnet transactions: